jesselpalmer/node-emojify/README.md

   Output should be `node is 👍`

   If the emoji isn't supported the text will simply be ignored and not be transformed.

+ ### Supported emojis

-Supported emojis are in different files and can be found using the table below:
+  Supported emojis can be found in different files using the table below:

   <table>
     <tr>